jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

           datetime.datetime(2006, 11, 21, 16, 30)
       )

-and the terminal shows passing tests.
+and the test passes.
 From this test I see that

 * when the `datetime.datetime.strptime`_ :ref:`method<functions>` is given 2 strings_ as inputs - a timestamp and a pattern, it returns a `datetime.datetime`_ object with ``year``, ``month``, ``date``, ``hours`` and ``minutes``
 * It also looks like the pattern provided means